 WOMEN IN LEADERSHIP

-Although we do not currently have a formal policy in place addressing the representation of women in senior management positions, two out of our 11 (18%) Directors on our Board are female and one out of four (25%) of our senior management team is female.
-In 2016, 18% of leadership roles at Vermilion were held by women.
-We are continuing to focus on supporting more women to reach leadership positions; this includes developing our high potential female employees through the creation of a mentoring program that will launch in 2018.
-This program will match participants with members of the Vermilion Management Team (Executives and Direct Reports of Executives).
+Although we do not currently have a formal policy in place addressing the representation of women in senior management positions, two out of 10 (20%) Directors on our Board are female and one out of four (25%) of our senior management team is female.
+In 2017, 18% of leadership roles at Vermilion were held by women.
+We are continuing to focus on supporting more women to reach leadership positions; this includes developing our high potential female employees through the creation of a mentoring program that launched in 2018.
+This program matches participants with members of the Vermilion Management Team (Executives and Direct Reports of Executives).

 TRAINING AND DEVELOPMENT